-Calendar - February 2023
+Calendar - May 2023

 A warm welcome to one and all.
 Welcome to your own wellness calendar for 2023.
 This is designed to be used in an interactive and self-directed fashion: where you get to choose which nuggets of information are worth developing, which are worth applying to your own life, to your own unique circumstances.

 There is no right or wrong way to use this calendar.
 Please navigate around it, pick and mixing as you see fit - in your own space, in your own time.

 Here's wishing you greater resilience, fulfilment and contentment for the coming year.

 January aims to lay the foundations for you to create your own wellness landscape: the knowledge, the skills, the tools, to make a start.
 February moves into ways for us to better cope with all the craziness that goes on around us.
 March is devoted to our self, while April looks at our relationships.
 In May we enter into the internal world of feeling and thought and bodily sensations, while June is all about being creative and expressive.
 July is solely about empowerment and August gives us much to think about when it comes to making changes in our lives.
 Helping to expand our own wellness into universal wellness for others is the theme of September.
 November is the month of challenging yourself to look at yourself in different ways.
 And finally, December is all about reflecting on the past year and seeing how all of the information you have gathered can be pieced together for the benefit of your future self, your future wellness.

 Self Detective is an offshoot of Community Counselling Cooperative, a therapeutic organisation based in Newcastle Upon Tyne.
 Our mission is to encourage people to become empowered through self-directed learning and by being wellness-focused.
 We believe that if people can improve the quality of their own lives they indirectly improve the lives of those around them, too.